 An easier way to illustrate this is by saying the things you own, minus what you owe, equal your overall worth.
 When viewing this report, it will quickly show you if your church owes more than it owns.

 The Income Statement report (known as the Statement Of Activities for churches) is illustrated with the following equation:

 Income – Expense = Net Income (Increase in Net Assets)

 What this means is the money you receive, minus the money you spend, is called your net income (increase in net assets for a church).
 When viewing this report, it will quickly show whether your church is receiving more than it’s spending.
 If your church’s net income is negative, this means you should up your efforts to increase giving, or find ways to cut expenses.

 3. Statement of Functional Expenses

 The Statement Of Functional Expenses is one of the most crucial church financial reports.
 This is where fund accounting really begins to shine.
 This report shows not only how much money you’ve spent, but breaks each expense down by fund and category.

 For instance, it would show the total administrative costs across your entire church, and how much each fund has spent using these accounts.
 Assuming you have created an effective chart of accounts and recorded everything properly, these reports should be very simple to create.

 4. Cash Balance by Fund

-Its important to be able to ask the question, how much of my fund do I have available to spend?
-You can see this by monitoring the starting balance of your fund for a date range, tracking the income and expenses tied to the fund, and then see the ending balance of that fund at the end of the date range.
+It’s important to be able to ask the question, how much of my fund do I have available to spend?
+You can see this by monitoring the starting balance of your fund for a date range, tracking the income and expenses tied to the fund, and then viewing the ending balance of that fund at the end of the date range.